cgwire/kitsu/docs/nft/README.md

 ::: tip
 To create your **Production Workflow**, you will select Task Types from the Global Library.

-If you realize you missed some Task Types, you will be able to create them later.
+If you realize you missed some Task Types, you can create them later.

 See the [Studio Workflow](../first_production/README_configure_Kitsu.md#studio-workflow) section.
 :::